What is Blackboard?

 With the free Blackboard Mobile Learn app, you can access course materials on mobile devices and receive alerts when new content is posted.

-To access course evaluations in Blackboard, click the login button in the top left corner of this page, enter your USC NetID and password, and then scroll to the bottom of the Blackboard home tab.
+To access course evaluations in Blackboard, click the login button in the top left corner of this page, enter your USC NetID and password, and then click the Course Evaluations link beneath and slightly to the right of the USC logo in the top left corner of the page.